 It was in the midst of Spain’s nasty colonial war in Cuba (1868-1878) that New York’s small Spanish colony first proposed to raise money to donate to the city a statue of Miguel de Cervantes, author of Don Quixote de la Mancha.
 These New York Spaniards hoped that the monument would be placed in Central Park, and that this prominent evocation of the great Spanish –and universal– author would help improve Spain’s image in the city, which, because of the war in Cuba, was at one of its lowest ebbs.
-When a truce between Spain and Cuba was reached in 1878, the fundraising drive petered out, and the monument was never built.
+[Columbus had already been claimed by the city’s larger and more powerful Italian immigrant community.]
+When a truce between Spain and Cuba was reached in 1878, the fundraising drive petered out, and the Cervantes monument was never built.

 Fast-forward a century.
 In 1986, Enrique Tierno Galván, Mayor of Madrid, ordered three replicas to be made of the 1835 sculpture of Cervantes created by Antonio Solá, often considered to be Spain’s last great neoclassical sculptor.
 The original is located outside of headquarters of the Spanish Congress (Palacio de las Cortes) in Madrid.
 Tierno Galván would eventually present the three replica statues as gifts to the cities of La Paz, Bolivia, Beijing, China, and New York.